Quantum Biology Doctoral Training Centre logo

 Key details

-The registration link will open in due course.
+Registration will open in due course

 Location

-This is an in-person event only.
-Innovation for Health Building (02 IFH 01), Stag Hill, University of Surrey.
+This is an in-person event only: Innovation for Health Building (02 IFH 01), Stag Hill, University of Surrey.

 Programme